American Express profits fall slightly, but spending jumps

 Travel and entertainment companies have been saying for months that U.S. consumers are eager to get back to traveling after the two-year coronavirus pandemic, and gauging from American Express’ results, this appears to be true.
 Cardmembers spent $350 billion on their AmEx cards in the quarter, up 30% from a year earlier.
 The average AmEx card holder spent nearly $6,000 on their accounts last quarter, up 27% from a year earlier.

-AmEx said March spending on its cards was an all-time high for the company.
+AmEx said March spending on its cards was an all-time high for the company, while January was quieter reflecting the spread of the omicron variant that impacted much of the world at the beginning of the year.

+“Travel and entertainment demand roared into March and has continued into April,” said AmEx Chief Financial Officer Jeffrey Campbell, in an interview.

 AmEx also reaffirmed its full-year profit guidance, saying it expects to post earnings of between $9.25 and $9.65 a share for 2022.